strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-3.4.x-to-3.4.4.md

+---
+title: Migrate from 3.4.x to 3.4.4 - Strapi Developer Documentation
+description: The following documentation covers how you can migrate your Strapi application from 3.4.x to 3.4.4.
+---

 # Migration guide from 3.4.x to 3.4.4

 **Make sure your server is not running until the end of the migration**